DJTwoTone/emotional_chronicles_frontend/README.md

 Most of the libraries you need will be installed from the package.json files, but:

-- You will need an API key from for emotion analysis API [Symanto](https://api.symanto.net).
-You will need to setup a .env file and include it API_KEY=whatever_your_API_key_is
+- You will need an API key from the emotion analysis API [Symanto](https://api.symanto.net).
+You will need to set up a .env file and include it API_KEY=whatever_your_API_key_is

 ## Installing